Peter Millar (clothing company): Stores

 In 2011, Peter Millar opened its first company-owned retail store in Southampton, New York, followed by a retail store in Palm Beach, Florida, on Worth Avenue.

 In late 2014, Peter Millar opened a retail store in New York at 536 Madison Avenue.
 Shortly afterward, it opened a retail store at The Domain Shopping Center in Austin, Texas.

-In September 2015, the brand opened a store in Raleigh's North Hills.
+In September 2015, Peter Millar opened a store in Raleigh's North Hills.

 In December 2015, Peter Millar opened a store in partnership with Andrisen Morton in Denver.

-In January 2016, Peter Millar opened a shopping destination in Atlanta.
-The 1,250 square ft. store is located at the Avalon Shopping Center.
+In January 2016, Peter Millar opened a store in Atlanta at the Avalon Shopping Center.

 In June 2017, Peter Millar opened a location in Dallas.

-August 2017, opened a new location in Brentwood's Hill Center.
+In August 2017, Peter Millar opened a new location in Brentwood's Hill Center.

 In September 2017, Peter Millar opened a store within the Broadmoor Resort in Colorado Springs, Colorado.

 In July 2018, Peter Millar opened a location in Miramar Beach.

-In May 2018, Peter Millar opened a location in Boston, MA.
+In May 2018, Peter Millar opened a location in Boston, Massachusetts.

-In September 2018, Peter Millar opened a location in Charlotte, NC in partnership with Paul Simon Company.
+In September 2018, Peter Millar opened a location in Charlotte, North Carolina, in partnership with Paul Simon Company.
 The store is located in Charlotte's SouthPark area.

-In March 2019, Peter Millar opened a location in Newport Beach, CA.
+In March 2019, Peter Millar opened a location in Newport Beach, California.

-In April 2019, Peter Millar opened a location in Chicago.
+In April 2019, Peter Millar opened a location in Chicago on Rush Street.

 In November 2019, Peter Millar opened a location in Palmetto Bluff.